 Hi, I’m Sophie!

-I have played the violin/fiddle for over thirteen years and play regularly at weddings, contra dances, farmers markets, and studio sessions around Middle Tennessee.
+I have played the violin/fiddle for over fourteen years and play regularly at weddings, churches, contra dances, farmers markets, and studio sessions around Middle Tennessee.
 My most recent album is The Butterfly, a collection of my favorite old-time and Celtic fiddle tunes.

 As a Christian, I strive to encourage, delight, and inspire others and glorify God through my work.
 On my blog you’ll find art, fiddle videos, recipes, wildflowers, poems, and more!